maneesh51/maneesh51.github.io/content/projects/PDNE_Prj/index.md

   preview_only: false

 tags:
-  - Network evolution
+  - Complex Networks
-  - structure-function
+  - Reservoir Computing
-  - Reservoir computing
+  - Machine Learning
 ---

 This project has been started to understand emergent *structure-function* relationship of evolving networks.